Winged Victory of Samothrace: The location

 The sanctuary of the Great Gods of Samothrace is located in a very narrow river valley.
 The buildings reserved for the Mysteries ceremonies occupied the entire bottom of the valley.
-From the 3rd century BCE, the entrance to the site was a monumental propylaia to the east.
+From the 3rd century BC, the entrance to the site was a monumental propylaia to the east.
 To the west was a very long portico to house pilgrims (the stoa) and important offerings.
 The Victory Monument was located at the south end of the portico terrace, in a rectangular space dug into the hillside, and set back and raised from the theatre; facing north, it overlooks the entire sanctuary.
 In 1863 Champoiseau described and drew the monument surrounded on three sides by a limestone wall.
 All that remains of this enclosure now are the foundations of the walls, surrounded at the bottom and sides by walls supporting the lands of the hill.
-The enclosure itself is 13.40 m wide by 9.55 long, and we know from the surveys made by Hauser in 1876 that the Victory was arranged obliquely 14° 5 from the back wall.
+The enclosure itself is 13.40 m wide by 9.55 m long, and we know from the surveys made by Hauser in 1876 that the Victory was arranged obliquely 14.5° from the back wall.
 This arrangement highlights the left side of the statue for the observer from the terrace, which explains why the sculpture work is much more elaborate on this side than on the other.
-Large natural rocks are visible in the front part of space.
+Large natural rocks are visible in the front part of the space.
 The foundation walls have been restored and the place of the monument artificially indicated.